Q&A for first-time attendees

 What are the accommodations like?

-The spring retreat is held at a retreat center just south of Atlanta, GA, not too far from the Atlanta airport.
-Accommodations are accessible and air conditioned.
-There are several options from a bunk in a cabin to private hotel-style rooms, and costs range from $45-$450, depending on whether you come for one day or stay for the whole retreat, and depending on which type of room/cabin you choose.
-A day pass for $45 includes lunch, dinner and swimming.
-The full retreat includes room, 3 meals a day, and swimming.
-(Cost is “sliding scale,” pay what you are able, and we do request that, if you can, you pitch in a little extra money to help another person to attend O.V.)
-The fall retreat is in a more rural area and is more rustic.
-It is also south of Atlanta.
+In 2025, the Spring and Fall retreats will be held at the same air-conditioned location, a retreat center just south of Atlanta, GA, not too far from the Atlanta airport.
+Accommodations are accessible, with several options from a bunk in a cabin to private hotel-style rooms, and costs range from $45-$450, depending on whether you come for one day or stay for the whole retreat, and depending on which type of room/cabin you choose.
+A day pass for $45 includes lunch, dinner and swimming in the lake.
+The full retreat includes room, 3 meals a day, and swimming in the lake.
+Cost is “sliding scale,” pay what you are able, and we do request that, if you can, you pitch in a little extra money to help another person attend.
+No one will be turned away because of financial issues.

 About how many people attend?

-Since the pandemic, OUTrageous voices has been smaller, and for the last two years, we’ve had about 35 people at the spring retreat.
+Since the pandemic, OUTrageous voices has been smaller, and for the last two years, we’ve had about 30-45 people at the retreat.
 In the past, the group has been as big as 150.

 What is the average day like?